Harry Crerar: Post-war

 Crerar handed over command of the remaining Canadian forces in the Netherlands to Simonds on 21 July.
 Asked for a recommendation for a post-war Chief of the General Staff, Crerar chose Foulkes.
 While acknowledging Simonds's brilliance on the battlefield, he considered Foulkes to be more stable.
 Crerar arrived in Halifax on the troopship SS Île de France, with 980 Canadian World War II veterans on 5 August 1945.
 Verse and Peggy came on board to greet him.
-He received the keys to the city, then returned to Ottawa two days later, where he was met by a guard of honour at Union Station.
+He received the keys to the city, then returned to Ottawa, arriving two days later, where he was met by a guard of honour at Union Station.
 There was a parade down Elgin and Wellington Streets, and dignitaries including the prime minister gave speeches.
 He spent a day there before heading to Loon Island where his sister lived.
 He commenced retirement leave on 31 March 1946, and officially retired from the army on 27 October.

 In retirement he accepted positions on the boards of several companies, including Barclays bank, the Cockshutt Plow Company and the Guarantee Company of North America.
 He served on a series of minor diplomatic missions to Czechoslovakia, the Netherlands and Japan.
-He was appointed Aide-de-Camp General to the King in 1948, the first Canadian to be accorded this honour, and was an Aide-de-Camp General to Queen Elizabeth II in 1953, attending the her coronation in that role.
+He was appointed Aide-de-Camp General to the King in 1948, the first Canadian to be accorded this honour, and was an Aide-de-Camp General to Queen Elizabeth II in 1953, attending her coronation in that role.
 He was awarded honorary degrees by seven universities, including the University of Oxford, McGill University, the University of Toronto and Queen's University at Kingston, became a Knight of the Order of St John on 30 December 1954, and was sworn into the Queen's Privy Council for Canada on 25 June 1964.
 The appointment to the Privy Council was announced by the Prime Minister, Lester Pearson, on the 20th anniversary of the D-Day landing in Normandy, and commemorated the role of the Canadian Army in the campaign in North West Europe.

 Death

-Crerar died on 1 April 1965, at the age of 76, just weeks from his 77th birthday.
+Crerar went to hospital on 24 March 1965 and died in his sleep in Ottawa on 1 April, at the age of 76.
 He was buried with full military honours in Beechwood Cemetery in Ottawa.
-McNaughton, Simonds, Foulkes, Walsh, Walford, Matthews, Mann and Wright served as his pall bearers.
+McNaughton, Simonds, Foulkes, Walsh, Walford, Matthews, Mann and Wright, all of whom he had served with during the Second World War over twenty years earlier, served as his pall bearers.